ohjho/Moon/README.md

 ```

 ### installing Gems
-With rbenv **You don't need to SUDO**, but we need to install some gems:
+With rbenv **You don't need to SUDO**, but we do need to install some gems:
 ```
-# everything we need to github-pages, including jekyll
+# everything we need is in github-pages, including jekyll
 $ gem install github-pages

 # we also need bundler